 Sadly, alcohol can also have serious problems.
 The positive effects of dopamine realized when alcohol is drank can cause people to constantly crave another drink.
 Because alcohol also works as a depressant, people find it useful to relax and cope with stressful situations.
 This can lead to people drinking alcohol in order to deal with tough situations, such as a heavy workload in their job or a stressful family life.
 Emotional situations, such as the loss of a job or the death of a loved one.

 More than half of people in the United States report that a close family member has an alcohol problem.
-There are around 50,000 cases of alcohol overdose per year, while in 2007 there were 14,406 alcohol-caused deaths involving liver disease, while alcohol-induced deaths (excluding homicides and accidents) numbered 23,199.
+There are around 50,000 cases of alcohol overdose per year.
+In 2007, there were 14,406 alcohol-caused deaths involving liver disease, while alcohol-induced deaths (excluding homicides and accidents) were 23,199.
 There are 2.6 million binge drinkers under the age of 17 in the States.